2/19/2025

 Joshua Baer

-Great, congrats on the quarter and the strong guide.
-I wanted to talk a little bit more about unit economics and it seems like by saying that you manage payback on a portfolio basis, it implies some differences in the payback periods for the different growth areas in the portfolio.
-Just hoping you could unpack a little bit, any insight into some of those differences into customer acquisition costs or SAS ARPU GPV per location across Enterprise, International and the retail adjacencies.
+Great.
+Congrats on the quarter and the strong guide.
+I wanted to talk a little bit more about unit economics, and it seems like by saying that you manage the payback on a portfolio basis, it implies some differences in the payback periods for the different growth areas in the portfolio.
+Just hoping you could unpack a little bit any insight into some of those differences into customer acquisition costs or SaaS ARPU GPV per location across enterprise, international, and the retail adjacencies.

 speaker

 Sure, Joshua.
-You know, if you look at the retail business, I'll start there.
+If you look at the retail business, I'll start there.
 The CAC payback is healthy today.
-You know, if you look at the TAM and the GPV per unit, it's, you know, on average, it has to be stronger than the average restaurant.
-And so that gives us confidence, right, in wanting to invest and that's really where we're investing.
-Internationally, it was important that we got SAS ARPU up.
-That's why we focused on that because restaurants internationally tend to be a little bit smaller than in the US.
-And then Enterprise, I think it's really very deal specific.
+If you look at the TAM and the GPP per unit, it on average tends to be stronger than the average restaurant.
+And so that gives us confidence in wanting to invest, and that's really where we're investing.
+Internationally, it was important that we got SASR2 up.
+That's why we focused on that, because restaurants internationally tend to be a little bit smaller than in the U.S. And then enterprise, I think it's really very deal specific.
 It just really depends on the deal.
 But overall, if you look at the portfolio of customers you've brought on, because you're signing up hundreds of customers at a time, typically the CAC and the unit economics there are strong.
-I think one thing that Elena and the finance team do a great job of is really making sure we're managing to overall paybacks and overall unit economics.
+I think one thing that Elena and the finance team do a great job of is really making sure we're managing to overall payback and overall unit economics.
 That's why we've been able to expand margins for the past couple of years.
-But we're also looking at it at a segment basis.
+But we're also looking at it as segment basis.
 And I think in each of these segments, part of the reason we have confidence to invest more, whether it's in retail or international, is because we're seeing the right signals in our data.
-We're seeing them improve and that gives us confidence to invest more.
-And in fact, if you look at international, our unit, our productivity of our reps internationally is actually better than what it was in the US two or three years into the business.
+We're seeing them improve, and that gives us confidence to invest more.
+And in fact, if you look at international, our productivity of our reps internationally is actually better than what it was in the U.S. two or three years into the business.
 And that's also giving us some confidence to lean in and invest more.
-Overall, long-term, if you think about these growth vectors, we see these as big, we see all of them as massive ARR opportunities, all these new times over the next decade.
+Overall, long-term, if you think about these growth vectors, we see these as big, we see all of them as massive ARR opportunities, right, all these new times over the next decade.

 speaker